The-AI-Alliance/deep-research-agent-for-finance/docs/index.markdown

 Welcome to the **The AI Alliance**: **Deep Research Agent for Finance**.

-> **Note:** This is a new initiative.
-Do you have finance industry expertise?
+> **Note:** Do you have finance industry expertise?
 Do you have AI expertise?
 Do you want to grow your expertise in either area.
 Please join us!
 See our [contributing]({{site.baseurl}}/contributing) page for details.

 ## What Is It?

-This app is an example application of a deep research agent designed to collect comprehensive information about publicly-traded companies and generate detailed investment research reports.
-The target user would be a financial analyst.
+This app is an example application of a **deep research agent** designed to collect comprehensive information about publicly-traded companies and generate detailed investment research reports.
+The target user would be a financial analyst or investor.

 ## About